nuxeo-sandbox/nuxeo-s3-utils/README.md

 * **No write**
   * For now, the provider does not allow to upload a blob to you s3 bucket (no new file, no update)
-* **No automatically update form the S3 files**: If a file is modified on s3, it is not updated in Nuxeo (no new thumbnail calculated, no fulltext index recalculated, …)
+* **No automatical update form the S3 files**: If a file is modified on s3, it is not updated in Nuxeo (no new thumbnail calculated, no fulltext index recalculated, …)

 #### Usage